If you’re looking to make money online, odds are you’ve probably comes across one (or many) work from home

 First, let me quickly explain a little bit about myself and what I do: I’ve been online marketing for many years and know what it takes to make it in this business.
-A lot of people who look for work from home type programs generally fall into these categories:
+A lot of people who look for WFH type programs generally fall into these categories:

 - They want to make fast money.

 - They want to make a lot of money.